pgeu/pgeu-system/docs/confreg/sponsors.md

    make sure to double check things like invoice details before doing so, as reverting from this state is complicated.

+## Sponsor waitlist

+The sponsor waitlist is managed manually.
+When a maximum number of sponsors are set at a level, signup works normally until there are that many sponsors signed up.

+Once that number of sponsors are signed up *and confirmed*, the sign-up button is automatically removed, and the level cannot be used anymore.

+In the period where there are fewer *confirmed* sponsors than there are maximum number of allowed sponsors, a wait list is allowed.
+The waitlist is *manually* managed, so what happens is that these sponsors are added as normal, but should not be "clicked through" by the adminstrator.
+Once the limit is exceeded a red warning text is shown on the page where invoices are generated, to avoid doing this by mistake.

 ## Managing sponsors

 Once sponsors are confirmed, await them to claim sponsorship